yaseen28/MedBlock-Bot/README.md

 ### Import Test Accounts from Ganache:

 a.
 In Ganache, go to Accounts → Click on a Private Key → Copy it.
-b. bOpen MetaMask → Import Account → Paste the Private Key.
+b.
+Open MetaMask → Import Account → Paste the Private Key.
 c.
 Now you have ETH for testing transactions.

 ------------------------------------------------------------------------------